bentonwatson/PAW/README.md

 The game requires folder creations in "user.home".
 Create the following structures before play.

-For English Language Game play: user.home\\PAW\en and download "enGameSet.txt" and "input_words.txt"
+create directory 'user.home\\PAW\en' and download "enGameSet.txt" and "input_words.txt"

-For Teluga Language game play: user.home\\PAW\te and
+Additionally, For Teluga Language game play: create directory 'user.home\\PAW\te' and download "teGameSet.txt" and "input_words.txt" and "Gidugu.ttf"

-Game  jar may be saved anywhere as long as access to user.home is possible.
+Game may be played from anywhere as long as access to user.home is possible.

 # paw
 PAW